WebAssembly/spec/proposals/tail-call/Overview.md

 * Only keeps the necessary call arguments

+* Tail calls to host functions cannot guarantee tail behaviour (outside the scope of the spec)

 ### Typing

+* Typing rule for tail call instruction is derived by their nature of merging call and return

-* Because tail calls transfer control and unwind the stack they are stack-polymorphic:
+* Because tail calls transfer control and unwind the stack they are stack-polymorphic

-* Open question: distinguish tail-calls in function type?
+* Previously open question: should tail calls induce different function types?
 Possibilities:
   1. Distinguish tail-callees by type
   2. Distinguish tail-callers by type
   3. Both
   4. Neither

 * Considerations:
-  - Option 1 (and 3) allows different calling conventions for non-tail-callable functions, which may be reduce constraints on ABIs.
+  - Option 1 (and 3) allows different calling conventions for non-tail-callable functions, which may reduce constraints on ABIs.
   - On the other hand, it creates a bifurcated function space, which can lead to difficulties e.g. when using function tables or other forms of dynamic indirection.
-  - Benefit of option 2 (and 3) unclear.
+  - Benefit of option 2 (and thus 3) unclear.
+  - Experimental validation revealed that there isn't a notable performance benefit to option 1 either.

+* CG resolution was to go with option 4 as the conceptually simplest.

 ## Examples